-If you were linked to this page from your WordPress dashboard, then it means that you’re running an outdated version of PHP.
+Are you trying to determine if your WordPress site is compatible with WP Mail SMTP?
+If you were linked to this page from your WordPress dashboard, then you’re running an outdated version of PHP or WordPress itself.

-PHP is the programming language that WordPress and WPForms are built on.
-The version that is currently used for your site is either insecure or no longer supported.
+PHP is the programming language that WordPress and WP Mail SMTP are built on.

 Newer versions of PHP are both faster and more secure.
-In fact, the version of PHP your website is using no longer receives security updates, which is why we sent you the notice.
+We share a notice to alert users when they are running an outdated version of PHP because this means their website no longer receives security updates.

-The easiest way to resolve this issue is to contact your web hosting provider and ask them to update the PHP version on your hosting account.
-This actually is very easy to do, and something your webhost should be doing proactively.
+The easiest way to resolve this issue is to contact your web hosting provider and ask them to update the PHP version for your hosting account.
+This is actually quite easy, and something your web host should be doing proactively.

-In case your web hosting company asks, WP Mail SMTP currently requires PHP version 5.6 or higher.
-However, you should have your web hosting company update your PHP version 7.3 or greater as this is more recent and more secure.
+In case your web hosting company asks, WP Mail SMTP currently requires PHP version 7.2 or higher.

 Frequently Asked Questions